openBackhaul/NetExplorerProxy/spec/additionalDescription/_EthernetContainerMappings.md

 The following data for all (target) devices should be gathered into the following columns:
 - general information:
   - `mount-name`
-  - `uuid`: logical-termination-point/uuid
+  - `uuid`: *logical-termination-point/uuid*
-  - `operational-state`: logical-termination-point/operational-state
+  - `operational-state`: *logical-termination-point/operational-state*
-  - `local-id`: logical-termination-point/layer-protocol/uuid
+  - `local-id`: *logical-termination-point/layer-protocol/uuid*
   - `timestamp`: the timestamp from when the data was gathered by the cyclic process and written to NEP cache.
 It just needs to be by a single of the services mentioned in this document.
   - `administrative-state`
-  - `original-ltp-name`: related ltp-augment-1-0:ltp-augment-pac/original-ltp-name
+  - `original-ltp-name`: related *ltp-augment-1-0:ltp-augment-pac/original-ltp-name*
-- from ethernet-container-configuration:
+- from *ethernet-container-configuration*:
   - `interface-name`
   - `bundling-is-on`
-- from ethernet-container-status
+- from *ethernet-container-status*
   - `interface-status`: provide without the substring "ethernet-container-2-0:INTERFACE_STATUS_TYPE"

 See example for 100250001: